sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 and its execution often depends on various factors, such as the input to the program.

 Let's use a small program as an example.
-The specification below talks about a program that decides whether a year is leap or not.
+The specification below talks about a program that decides whether a given year is a leap year or not.

 > **Requirement: Leap year**
 >
->Given a specific year as an input, the program should return *true* if the
+>Given a specific year as an input, the program should return *true* if
->the provided year is leap and false if it is not.
+>the provided year is a leap year and *false* if it is not.
 >
 >A year is a leap year if:
 >